jamespatterson-feswe/flutter-resume/README.md

 offers flexibility to be able to utilize different data structures, techniques, etc.

 ## Board

-### Task R001
-Build out the header widget
-Should fill around 10% of the vh

 ### Task R002
 Build out main content widget